Byrne Criminal Justice Innovation

-Focus Areas: Gun Crimes, Theft from Motor Vehicles, Motor Vehicle Thefts
+Challenges: Gun Crimes, Theft from Motor Vehicles, Motor Vehicle Thefts

 Originally purchased in 1882 by P.T.
 Barnum of the Barnum & Bailey Circus, the Westwood neighborhood is a unique cultural center point in the City of Denver with an estimated 4,800 households and 3,500 families.
 It is also a neighborhood stressed by gang and gun crime.
 Furthermore, the impacts of gentrification throughout Denver have intensified pockets of poverty like the Westwood neighborhood.
 Spanning 1.5 square miles, Westwood has maintained its vibrant cultural diversity despite having some of the highest rates of poverty and crime in the city.
 Since 2015, the Westwood neighborhood has seen an 80 percent increase weapons offenses, including aggravated assault (58 percent increase), homicides (50 percent increase), unlawful discharge of a firearm (1,625 percent increase), and "shots fired" calls (69 percent increase).
 Drive-by shootings have also increased 115 percent and menacing (felony with a weapon) increased 133 percent.
 Additionally, the community has seen a 41 percent increase in theft from motor vehicles and a consistently high rate of motor vehicle thefts.